TigerEyeLabs/duckdb-dart/README.md

 # DuckDB.dart

-**Welcome to DuckDB.dart, the native Dart interface to [DuckDB](https://duckdb.org), a high-performance analytical database system.** With DuckDB.dart, you can **harness the power of DuckDB in your Dart applications across multiple platforms**, including Apple (macOS, iOS), Android, Linux, and Windows, delivering seamless integration and top-tier performance for your analytical workloads.
+**Welcome to DuckDB.dart, the native Dart interface to [DuckDB](https://duckdb.org), a high-performance analytical database system.** With DuckDB.dart, you can **harness the power of DuckDB in your Dart applications across multiple platforms**, including Apple (macOS, iOS), Android, Linux, Windows, and Web, delivering seamless integration and top-tier performance for your analytical workloads.

 <img src="duckdb-dart.png" alt="DuckDB.dart" style="display:block; margin-left:auto; margin-right:auto;">